 National Bank for Agricultural and Rural Development (NABARD)

 Unlike nationalized banks, private or foreign banks don’t rely on common entrance examinations for hiring candidates.
-Many of them have their own bank courses for mass hiring and promoting bank careers.
-They tie up with corporate partners to the first train and then hire skilled workers through standard certification programs.
-Such as the NIIT – ICICI Post Graduate Diploma in Sales & Relationship Banking which is the perfect bank course for a job.
+Many of them have their own bank courses for mass hiring and thereby promote a banking career.
+They tie up with corporate partners to first train and then hire skilled workers through standard certification programs.
+Such as the NIIT-ICICI Post Graduate Diploma for Senior Relationship Banking which is the perfect bank course for a job.